Summary of Main Regulations

 With a view to protecting the surrounding plant life, your site is designed to accommodate a maximum of:

-Only one tent is allowed per site on the pedestrian camping loop (screen houses count as one).
+- Only one tent is allowed per site on the pedestrian camping.

 You must set up your tent on a gravel-covered surface in order not to harm plant life.
 If you are the owner of a trailer or tent-trailer, you are kindly requested to set up your equipment in the parking area.
 The stop blocks used to mark off the parking area must not be moved.

 It is much more enjoyable to camp on a site surrounded by shrubs and featuring ground cover than it is on a site that has been trampled over or that is devoid of vegetation.